franklinjos/peoplesearch/README.md

 ## Front-end
 The system is using react for UI framework, styled-components for the styling needs, @blueprintjs for UI components. jest for unit testing.

+## Steps to run
+- Clone the repo
+- Open solution in VS 2017 community edition
+- Press F5 from visual studio

 ## Screen shots

 ### Search